rome/tools/README.md

 ## Community

-Contribution and Development instructions can be found in [CONTRIBUTING](./CONTRIBUTING.md).
+Contribution and development instructions can be found in [CONTRIBUTING](./CONTRIBUTING.md).

 Additional project coordination and real-time discussion happens on our [Discord server](https://discord.gg/9WxHa5d).
-Remember that all activity on the Discord Server is still moderated and will be strictly enforced under the project's [Code of Conduct](./CODE_OF_CONDUCT.md).
+Remember that all activity on the Discord server is still moderated and will be strictly enforced under the project's [Code of Conduct](./CODE_OF_CONDUCT.md).